ImageMagick/Usage-Markdown/thumbnails/index.md

 Of course you can combine the two images to create a single simple overlay framing image, but only if you want to use a fixed non-transparency color for the outside parts of the result.

-For example pre-define the outside as a DodgerBlue color...
+For example, pre-define the outside as a DodgerBlue color...

 ~~~
 convert border_ellipse_mask.png -alpha extract -negate \